-July 2016: The he-said, she-said turned into a she-said, he-said, she-said when Kim got involved, telling GQ the "Blank Space" singer "totally approved" the lyric during a phone call with Kanye -- and revealed that the phone call had been recorded.
+July 2016: The he-said, she-said turned into a she-said, he-said, she-said when Kim got involved, telling GQ that the "Blank Space" singer "totally approved" of the "Famous" lyric during a phone call with Kanye -- and revealed that the conversation had been recorded.

 "She said, 'When I get on the GRAMMY red carpet, all the media is going to think that I'm so against this, and I'll just laugh and say, 'The joke's on you, guys.
 I was in on it the whole time,'" Kim claimed.
 "And I'm like, wait, but your GRAMMY speech, you completely dissed my husband just to play the victim again."

-Taylor's publicist once again denied it: "Taylor does not hold anything against Kim Kardashian as she recognizes the pressure Kim must be under and that she is only repeating what she has been told by Kanye West,” the statement said, rebuffing claims that Taylor approved the song.
+Taylor's publicist once again denied it.
+"Taylor does not hold anything against Kim Kardashian as she recognizes the pressure Kim must be under and that she is only repeating what she has been told by Kanye West,” the statement read, rebuffing claims that Taylor approved the song.

-"Kim Kardashian's claim that Taylor and her team were aware of being recorded is not true," it read, "and Taylor cannot understand why Kanye West, and now Kim Kardashian, will not just leave her alone."
+"Kim Kardashian's claim that Taylor and her team were aware of being recorded is not true," her rep continued, "and Taylor cannot understand why Kanye West, and now Kim Kardashian, will not just leave her alone."

 Then the s**t really hit the fan: Kim took to Snapchat to leak snippets of the incomplete video recording of Kanye's call to Taylor, where Taylor seemingly approves the lyric, calls it a "compliment" and does, in fact, say that she'd tell reporters, when asked, that Kanye called her about the lyrics and that she was in on it.